Sylvexia/personal_research/12-2_Personal_Research.md

 # Result

 - Execute:
-	- We can run but the user driver is not modified.
+	- We can run but the user driver code is not modified.
 ```cpp
 ./mnist_posit
 prediction[0] = 40309352949036252632845219700670464.000000